-Statutory Advocacy for adults who are being detained under the Mental Health Act (IMHA).
+Statutory Advocacy for adults who are being detained under the Mental Health Act.

-This applies to hospital patients, those who are on a Supervised Community Treatment Order and those under Guardianship.

-The Health professionals involved in a person's detention have a duty to refer them for advocacy.
+This applies to hospital patients, those who are on a supervised Community Treatment Order, and those under Guardianship.
+The Health professionals involved in a person's detention have a duty to refer them for advocacy

-An IMHA will support individuals to understand;
+An Indendant Mental Health Advocate (IMHA) will support individuals to understand:

-- The reasons for detention and the process to appeal against this - Their rights and safeguards under the Mental Health Act - Any conditions or restrictions that apply - The medical treatment that is or may be given for mental illness - The requirement that would apply with the treatment - Information relevant to the situation in an appropriate and understandable format
+- The reasons for their detention and the process to appeal against this - Their rights and safeguards under the Mental Health Act - Any conditions or restrictions that apply - The medical treatment that is or may be given for mental illness - The requirements that would apply with the treatment - Information relevant to the situation in an appropriate and understandable format